BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - DCG_node_state__invariant_fail

 **read_write_state**
-- bool: determined by DCG_state, user_state, config_state and sizeability
+- bool: true if read/write. false if read-only

 **structural_state**
 - bool: if the item is structurally safe based on the RF.